openshift-pipelines/pipelines-as-code/INSTALL.md

 ## Configure Pipeline-as-Code on your cluster to access the GitHub App

-In order for Pipeline-as-Code to be able to authenticate to the GitHub App and the GitHub App securely trigger the Pipeline-as-Code webhook, you need to create a Kubernetes secret containing the private key of the GitHub App and the webhook secret of the Pipeline-as-Code as it was provided when you created the GitHub App in the previous section.
-This secret is used to generate a token on behalf of the user running the event and make sure to validate the webhook via the webhook secret.
+In order for Pipeline-as-Code to be able to authenticate to the GitHub App and have the GitHub App securely trigger the Pipeline-as-Code webhook, you need to create a Kubernetes secret containing the private key of the GitHub App and the webhook secret of the Pipeline-as-Code as it was provided when you created the GitHub App in the previous section.
+This secret is [used to generate](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps) a token on behalf of the user running the event and make sure to validate the webhook via the webhook secret.

 Run the following command and replace:
 * `APP_ID` with the GitHub App **App ID** copied in the previous section